Simulation Study of the Space Charge Limit in Heavy-ion Synchrotrons

 Let us compare this computed stop-band width to tracking simulations without space charge.
 Figure \ref{fig:halfinteger noSC} displays the results for fixed horizontal tune $Q_x=18.75$ while varying the vertical tune around the $2Q_y=37$ resonance.

 While the horizontal rms beam size (blue) remains constant, the vertical rms beam size (orange) increases rapidly.
-The orange curve exceeds a threshold of $2\sigma_{y0}$ in the stop-band interval $18.46<Q_y<18.54$ (after simulating two synchrotron periods).
+The orange curve exceeds a threshold of $\sqrt{2}\sigma_{y0}$ in the stop-band interval $18.46<Q_y<18.54$ (after simulating two synchrotron periods).

 When including apertures in a separate set of simulations, the particles growing in amplitude are marked lost where they reach the aperture.
 The result is plotted as the dotted black line in Fig.\ \ref{fig:halfinteger noSC}, indicating finite beam losses between $18.45<Q_y<18.55$.
-The simulated stop-band width of about $\delta Q_{stopband}\approx 0.1$ is somewhat smaller than the computed value in Eq.~\eqref{eq: stopbandwidth} due to the impact of chromaticity.
+The simulated stop-band width of about $\delta Q_{stopband}\approx 0.1$ is larger than the computed value in Eq.~\eqref{eq: stopbandwidth} due to the impact of chromaticity.
 For a separate set of simulations with negligibly small momentum spread, the simulated stop-band indeed matches the analytically estimated width.

-Both analytically and numerically obtained stop-band widths are smaller than the maximum space charge tune shift $\Delta Q_y^{SC}=-0.3$.
+Both analytically and numerically obtained stop-band widths are smaller than the maximum space charge tune shift $\Delta Q_y^\text{SC}=-0.3$.
 With space charge, particles can cross the resonance condition periodically during their synchrotron oscillations.
 The stop-band width is hence expected to be dominated by the space charge tune spread.
 The particles at the bunch tails are only weakly affected by space charge and momentarily experience the quadrupole stop-band with nearly no space charge.
 In the bunch centre the space charge tune shift is strongest.
 Here one expects a coherent resonant response to the gradient error due to coherent advantage \cite{fedotov2002half}.

 With the relevant harmonic being 37, the coherent quadrupole resonance condition \cite{baartman1998betatron} reads